Community Rights is about giving more decision making powers to individuals, communities and councils.

 Community Rights cover a wide range of issues related to local public services, with a particular focus on the general power of competence, community rights, neighbourhood planning and housing.

-For more information visit the website locality - my community.
+For more information visit the website my Community.

 Community Right places a duty upon us to maintain a list of assets (land and buildings) in our area that are of community value.
 These are nominated by the local community and include unsuccessful nominations.